 The first state tournament games are March 10; the site and opponent for Linden Hall's game is yet to be determined.

-The Linden Hall Varsity Basketball Team began District play with a second-round victory, defeating New Covenant Christian 68-21 at home on Friday, February 23, after receiving a bye in the first round.
-This was the Lions' 11th straight win, improving their season record to 18-4.
-They face Lancaster Country Day tomorrow, Tuesday February 27, at 5 p.m. in the District 3 semi-finals at Manheim Township High School.
+In District tournament play, the Linden Hall Varsity Basketball Team notched a second-round victory over New Covenant Christian 68-21 at home on Friday, February 23, and a semi-final win over Lancaster Country Day Tuesday February 27, at Manheim Township High School.
+Read LNP's coverage here: https://lancasteronline.com/sports/basketball/high...